 More information on Jacky Redgate’s exhibition Light Throw (Mirrors) Fold/Unfold at ARC ONE Gallery, Melbourne.

-In 2019 Redgate will be included in Defining Place/Space: Contemporary Photography from Australia at the Museum of Photographic Arts in San Diego.
+Redgate is currently included in Defining Place/Space: Contemporary Photography from Australia at the Museum of Photographic Arts in San Diego.
 Featuring thirteen artists, this important exhibition explores the current state of contemporary photography in Australia.
+She is also currently exhibited in Bauhaus Now! at Buxton Contemporary, Melbourne.